List on Bids44 →

 Factors That Affect Blue Star 1.5 Ton AC Resale Value

-Service History and Documentation: Having original purchase bills, warranty cards, and records of annual servicing (especially gas checks) builds immense buyer trust.
-This can add ₹1,000-₹2,500 to the price, as it proves good maintenance.
+Service History and Documentation.
+Having original purchase bills, warranty cards, and records of annual servicing significantly boosts buyer confidence.
+A complete service history can add ₹1,000-2,000 to your asking price.
+Missing these might lead to suspicion.

 Maintenance Cost Breakdown (India, 2026)

-Annual running cost estimate: Budget ₹2,500-₹4,000 for wear-and-tear at this age, plus one major repair (like PCB or compressor) likely in years 5-7 of the unit’s life.
+Annual running cost estimate: Budget ₹2,500-5,000 for wear-and-tear at this age, plus one major repair (like a PCB or fan motor) likely in years 4-6 of the unit’s life.

 Known Issues — Reported by Real Blue Star 1.5 Ton AC Owners

-THE AC NEWSPAPER TEST: Before buying, turn the AC on at full blast, hold a newspaper against the indoor unit’s air intake vent (usually where the filter is).
-It should stick firmly due to suction.
-If it falls or barely holds, the fan motor might be weak, the filter is severely clogged, or the blower has issues—expect a service bill of ₹1,500-₹4,000 to fix.
+The AC Newspaper Test.
+I always tell people to do this.
+Turn on the AC at full blast, hold a newspaper against the indoor unit vent.
+It should stick firmly due to air suction.
+If it falls or barely holds, it’s a huge red flag—the fan motor is weak, the filter is clogged, or the blower has serious issues.
+This tells you more about AC health in 5 seconds than running it for 30 minutes.
+Don’t skip it.

-THE APPLIANCE MANUFACTURING DATE vs PURCHASE DATE: Always check the manufacturing date on the sticker (often on the outdoor unit or side of the indoor unit), not just the seller’s purchase bill.
+The Appliance Manufacturing Date vs Purchase Date.
+This is key for any appliance, not just ACs.
+Always check the manufacturing date on the label or sticker, not just the purchase date on the bill.
 Appliances can sit in warehouses for 1-2 years before being sold.
-A “2-year-old” AC might actually be manufactured 4 years ago, meaning its components have aged more than you think.
+A “3-year-old” AC might actually have components that are 4-5 years old, impacting its actual remaining lifespan.

 Warranty Status Timeline